brson/treasuretree/solana-hackathon.md

 to "Break",
 which is an entirely different example.
-Though the instructions do say to continue to the Helloworld readme, Aimee succombs to this confusion, and proceeds to try to follow "Break".
+Though the instructions do say to continue to the Helloworld readme, Aimee succumbs to this confusion, and proceeds to try to follow "Break".
 The correct thing to do is stop here, navigate to the Helloworld readme, and continue there.

-There are enough docs for this example, that the README has a table of contents.
+This example is so well documented that the README has a table of contents.
 I am encouraged by this.

-This requires node > 14.
+This example requires node > 14.
 Aimee immediately runs into problems on mac: she seems to have node 10, tries to upgrade with brew,